nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * **400 million people in India** will migrate to cities[^sharma]
 * the **African population will double** from 1.3 billion today to over **2.5 billion** [^forbes]
 * there will be at least **nine African "megacities" of 10 million people or more** (and more than two dozen African cities of 5 million or more, about the size of metropolitan Washington), but currently 60 percent of Africa’s city dwellers live in slums [^bloomberg]
-* one-third of all of the French Polynesian islands would be submerged[^fast-company]
+* one-third of all of the French Polynesian islands will be submerged[^fast-company]

 "An estimated 2.4 billion people–40% of the world’s population–live in a coastal region and will likely be impacted by rising sea levels as a result of climate change."[^fast-company]